-Travelling abroad at the moment might seem a bit uncertain, however, we are all hoping that the situation will improve in time for the winter, so we can get back on our skis and boards!
+Travelling abroad at the moment might seem a bit uncertain, however, we are all hoping that the resorts open in January, so that we can get back on our skis and boards!

 With social distancing measures already in place in some resorts, enhanced cleaning in hotels and strict cleaning guidelines from companies such as Airbnb, as well as the option of driving to The Alps as opposed to flying, we believe that this season will still be a great one - albeit with plenty of hand sanitiser!